Gout is one of the most common inflammatory arthritis in Malaysia.

 Normally, this medication is used when allopurinol is not well tolerated.
 It enhances the kidney's ability to remove uric acid from the body. e.g. probenecid.

-One may need to monitor the kidney functions since it boosts the secretion of uric acid through the urine.
-Check with your doctor if you find painful or difficult urination; or notice blood in the urine.
+One may need to monitor kidney functions since it boosts the secretion of uric acid through the urine.
+Check with your doctor if you find it painful or difficult to urinate; or notice blood in the urine.